nurin04/AlarmApp/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Prerequisites
+Ensure you have the following installed:

+Flutter SDK
+Dart SDK
+An IDE such as Android Studio or VS Code with Flutter and Dart plugins